 Richard Hyde joined the School of Law at the University of Nottingham as an Assistant Professor in January 2013 and has been an Associate Professor since August 2016.
 He previously lectured at Northumbria University.
 He has an LLB (Hons) from the University of Durham and a LLM in International Criminal Justice and Armed Conflict and a MA in Socio-Legal and Criminological Research Methods from the University of Nottingham.
-He is currently the Co-Director of Undergraduate Studies in the School of Law and the academic director of the Universities Pathways to Law project, which is funded by the Sutton Trust and the Legal Education Foundation, and seeks to encourage sixth form students to aspire to a career in the law.
+He is currently the Co-Director of Undergraduate Studies in the School of Law and the academic director of the University's Pathways to Law project, which is funded by the Sutton Trust and the Legal Education Foundation, and seeks to encourage sixth form students to aspire to a career in the law.
 In 2015 he was awarded a University of Nottingham Dearing Award for outstanding achievements in enhancing the student learning experience.
 He is a Fellow of the Higher Education Academy.
 He currently teaches courses concerning tort, contract and consumer law in the School of Law, and food regulation in Biosciences.

-Richard's Ph.D research, which was conducted at the University of Nottingham and funded by the ESRC, examined the protection of consumers in the context of incidents of food-borne illness.His book, Regulating Food-borne Illness will be published by Hart in August 2015..
+Richard's Ph.D research, which was conducted at the University of Nottingham and funded by the ESRC, examined the protection of consumers in the context of incidents of food-borne illness.His book, Regulating Food-borne Illness was published by Hart in August 2015..
 He has published on general consumer and food law issues.
 He is a member of the leadership team for the University's flagship Future Foods Research Beacon.
 He is currently involved in a project which examines the use of whistleblowing disclosures by regulatory bodies, and has used this work to contribute to the current debate on the future direction of whistleblowing protection.
 His work on whistleblowing was favourably cited by the National Audit Office in their report on disclosures to regulators.
 He is also interested in civil liability, and is a Associate Editor of Charlesworth and Percy on Negligence.

 Richard is a non-practising solicitor.
 In practise, he worked for Browne Jacobson LLP.
 His practise focused on Risk and Regulation, and he represented a number of large businesses and public authorities.
 He has experience in advising clients on food safety and food standards matters, providing advice prior to product launch, aimed at minimising regulatory risks, and representation during investigation and enforcement action taken by regulatory bodies.
 Richard has particular expertise in all aspects of branding, advertising and marketing of food products, including packaging and labelling, and with food hygiene regulations.
 Further, he was responsible for the provision of licensing advice to a number of businesses, and was seconded to a local authority to assist with the implementation of the Licensing Act 2003.
 He also had experience in advising clients in areas such as environmental law, health and safety and trading standards.
 During his training contact Richard also experience seats in property and corporate and commercial litigation.